patrickn/neaveynet-hugo/content/post/interlude.md

   - Malta

 ---
 There will now be a short interlude (cue music).
 I have arrived in Pozzallo to get the catamaran to Malta.
-There I wil be spending 2 weeks holiday with family.
+There I will be spending 2 weeks holiday with family.
 Just sea, sand and beer.